Marketing to Children

 Company will not place any of our brands' marketing in television, radio and print programming made specifically for children.
 This means that we will not buy advertising in programs with an audience profile higher than 35% 1 of children less than 12 years of age.
 We are sensitive to the fact that children may also be watching programs with their family, and we make every attempt to ensure that our advertising is appropriate for a general audience.

 Company recognizes the growing use of the Internet and mobile phones amongst children.
 While we believe the Internet can be a wonderful learning tool and mobile phones may be considered a necessity, The

 Company will not buy advertising on Internet sites/mobile phones directly targeted to children.
 Where data is available, we will not place our marketing messages on Internet or mobile phone programs where more than 35% 1 of the audience is comprised of children.

 As a global business, we respect and recognize the unique learning environment of schools and believe in commercial-free classrooms for children.
 We will make every attempt not to commercially advertise in primary schools, and we will not offer our beverages for sale in primary schools.
 If requested to do so by parents and caregivers or school authorities to meet hydration needs, we will endeavor to meet those requests.
 (Read our Global School Beverage Guidelines ).

 Our system supports education programs for children in local communities throughout the world, particularly programming focused on promoting active healthy living.
 Any brand presence in educational programming for children will simply indicate sponsorship, and will not be for the purposes of advertising.

-The Coca-Cola Company is committed to monitoring and measuring our adherence to this Policy across all the markets we serve, and has established a Children's Review Process to help guide the Policy.
+Company is committed to monitoring and measuring our adherence to this Policy across all the markets we serve, and has established a Children's Review Process to help guide the Policy.
 Beginning in 2010, we will publish compliance findings within our corporate sustainability report.